Call Me by Your Name (film): Accolades

 The National Board of Review and the American Film Institute selected Call Me by Your Name as one of the top 10 films of the year.
-At the 90th Academy Awards, it was nominated for Best Picture, Best Actor (Chalamet), Best Original Song ("Mystery of Love"), and Best Adapted Screenplay, winning the last.
+At the 90th Academy Awards, it was nominated for Best Picture, Best Actor (Chalamet), Best Original Song ("Mystery of Love"), and Best Adapted Screenplay, and won the last.
 Chalamet became the third-youngest Best Actor nominee and the youngest nominee since 1939, and Ivory became the oldest winner in any competitive category.
 The film received four nominations at the 71st British Academy Film Awards, including Best Film and Best Direction, and won Best Adapted Screenplay for Ivory.
 At the 75th Golden Globe Awards, it was nominated for Best Motion Picture – Drama, Best Actor – Motion Picture Drama for Chalamet and Best Supporting Actor for Hammer.

 The film received eight nominations at the 23rd Critics' Choice Awards; Ivory won Best Adapted Screenplay.
 The film led the 33rd Independent Spirit Awards with six nominations, winning Best Male Lead for Chalamet and Best Cinematography for Mukdeeprom.
-At the 24th Screen Actors Guild Awards, Chalamet received a nomination for Outstanding Performance by a Male Actor in a Leading Role.
+At the 24th Screen Actors Guild Awards, Chalamet was nominated for Outstanding Performance by a Male Actor in a Leading Role.
 The film won the GLAAD Media Award for Outstanding Film – Wide Release at its 29th ceremony.
 In Italy, Fasano won Best Editing at the 73rd Nastro d'Argento Awards and 33rd Golden Ciak Awards.
-The National Board of Review, the Gotham Independent Film Awards and the Hollywood Film Awards each awarded Chalamet with their Breakout Actor Awards.
+The National Board of Review, the Gotham Independent Film Awards, and the Hollywood Film Awards each gave Chalamet its Breakout Actor Award.

-In a series of articles regarding the best of the 2010s in film, IndieWire ranked Call Me by Your Name as the 18th best film of the decade and Chalamet's performance as the 39th best acting performance.
-Consequence of Sound ranked the film as the 23rd best of the decade, Rolling Stone ranked it 40th and Little White Lies ranked it 47th.
+In a series of articles about the best of the 2010s in film, IndieWire ranked Call Me by Your Name the 18th-best film of the decade and Chalamet's performance the 39th-best acting performance.
+Consequence of Sound ranked the film the 23rd-best of the decade, Rolling Stone ranked it 40th, and Little White Lies ranked it 47th.
+In June 2025, the film ranked number 37 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 38 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 56 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Fanbase

 The film has gained a large international fan base.
-During the film's festival run, people crossed borders and oceans to be among the first to see the film.
-In 2018, a book was published by Barb Mirell, who collected stories from fans around the world about what the film meant to them.
-By early 2018 the film had attracted a following in China among heterosexual women, who perceived it as a Western "boys' love" romance, evidenced by its popularity on the Chinese social network and media database Douban.
+During its festival run, people crossed borders and oceans to be among the first to see the film.
+In 2018, Barb Mirell published a collection of stories from fans around the world about what the film meant to them.
+By early 2018, the film had attracted a following in China among heterosexual women, who saw it as a Western "boys' love" romance, evidenced by its popularity on the Chinese social network and media database Douban.

-After an Italian fan published coordinates of the filming locations, visiting Crema has become something akin to a religious pilgrimage for fans of the film.
-The city of Crema now offers official tours.
+After an Italian fan published coordinates of the filming locations, visiting Crema became a pilgrimage for fans of the film.
+The city now offers official tours.